 Forces consideration of the historical intersection between native American and colonizing and western totems of worship as well as questions of domain, ownership, environment, and the access to both public vs private spaces.
-The work uses basic forms of technology, past and present, that exist in the public sphere and have been used in the continued creation and control of culture and class by those with power.
+The work uses ubiquitous symbols of industrial and technological "monuments", past and present, that exist in the public sphere and have been used in the continued creation and control of culture and class by those with power.

 Forced reflections of the Invisible Intersections between machine and nature.

 Performative Timber restraint collapsing awareness of environment and forced control of resources

 Frames of observation of natural systems through industrial components and systems of demarcation.

 The work was sculpture that used materials specific to the industrial trades.
 Steel, construction, railroads, printing.
 The subject investigated was one of the scale and balance between humans and industrial vs natural environments.

 The work was manipulated every day throughout the 6 days to emphasize non permanence and to encourage the viewer to either remember the previous days installation , or experience it as a wholly new sculpture if not seen previous.

 Transformation of standard gallery space to challenge discussion of who has access to viewership?

 Access to spaces depending on factors of monbility,race, and socio-economics